imarranz/imarranz.github.io/projects.md

 The `mcm` function is a functional tool for analyzed different metrics from a confusion matrix.
 Can be very useful to analyze the performance of a binary classification model.

 [On GitHub](https://github.com/imarranz/mcm)

+### &#9822; Miscellaneous Python Functions

+This is a :gift: _mystery box_ :gift: where I am putting different functions that are useful to me on a day-to-day. what can you find here? who knows! but it can help you or inspire you.

 [back](./)